Chicago Water, Explained

 We see there are two major issues with water:

-1) ensuring an adequate supply of clean water; and
+1. ensuring an adequate supply of clean water

-Fortunately, Chicago has access to one of the premier clean water sources in the world, Lake Michigan.
-While essentially an unlimited source, its use is constrained by court decisions.
+Fortunately, Chicago has access to one of the most premier clean water sources in the world: Lake Michigan.
+While it is, essentially, an unlimited source, its use is constrained by court decisions.
 To allow for availability and use by many municipalities in the region, it must be used efficiently by all.

-There are also significant costs in purifying and distributing water, which is the responsibility of the Metropolitan Water Reclamation District, but our individual actions can reduce the amount of excess water overflow during a rain event
+There are also significant costs in purifying and distributing water, which is the responsibility of the Metropolitan Water Reclamation District.
+However, our individual actions can reduce the amount of excess water overflow during a rain event.

-The following are some stormwater diversion tactics which residents & businesses can act by:
+The following are some stormwater diversion tactics, which residents and businesses can follow:

 Occurrences affecting Water Quality